microsoft/microsoft-ui-xaml/docs/roadmap.md

 The Universal Windows Platform contains more than just the XAML framework (e.g. application and security model, media pipeline, Xbox and Windows 10 shell integrations, broad device support) and will continue to evolve.

-[**Project Reunion**](https://github.com/microsoft/ProjectReunion) is a set of libraries, frameworks, components, and tools that you can use in your apps to access powerful Windows platform functionality from all kinds of apps on many versions of Windows. **WinUI 3 ships as a component of Project Reunion** as it brings modern UI to a variety of Windows app types.
+The [**Windows App SDK**](https://github.com/microsoft/ProjectReunion) (previously called Project Reunion) is a set of libraries, frameworks, components, and tools that you can use in your apps to access powerful Windows platform functionality from all kinds of apps on many versions of Windows. **WinUI 3 ships as a component of the Windows App SDK** as it brings modern UI to a variety of Windows app types.

 ### Updating your apps to use WinUI 3

-Creating a new WinUI 3 app will be easy using new [Visual Studio 2019 project templates](https://docs.microsoft.com/windows/apps/winui/winui3/winui-project-templates-in-visual-studio).
+Creating a new WinUI 3 app will be easy using new [WinUI 3 project templates in Visual Studio](https://docs.microsoft.com/windows/apps/winui/winui3/winui-project-templates-in-visual-studio).

 For existing UWP XAML apps there will be some updates required when migrating to WinUI 3.
 These updates will require little effort, with the bulk of most project changes involving find-and-replace namespace changes.
 We'd love to hear your thoughts on the developer experience in the [WinUI 3.0 tooling discussion issue](https://github.com/microsoft/microsoft-ui-xaml/issues/1045).